sivaole/PersonalLoanModel/README.md

 13. Online - Does the customer use internet banking facilities?
 14. CreditCard -  Does the customer uses a credit card

+# Considering the information provided above, follow the steps given below --

 1. Read the column description and ensure you understand each attribute well
 2. Study the data distribution in each attribute, share your findings.